 And to compound everything even further, black job applicants face institutional racism that makes getting jobs harder than it is for anyone else.

-The University of Chicago did a field experiment where they responded to 1,300 help-wanted ads by sending out two identical resumes with the only variation being the applicant’s name.
-The study found that traditionally “black sounding” names were 50 percent less likely to get emailed or called back, even when they had the exact same qualifications and education as the candidate with a more traditional “white sounding” name.
+Studies show that résumés with traditionally “black sounding” names were 50 percent less likely to get emailed or called back, even when they had the exact same qualifications and education as the candidate with a more traditional “white sounding” name.

 That wasn’t the only study to show inherent racial bias in the job application process.
 Arizona State University conducted a three-year study on criminal records and employment revealing that a white man with a criminal record has a higher chance of getting a call back for a job than a black man with a clean record.

-Learn more about the racial wage gap and Bernie’s proposals to address wage inequity here.
+Learn more about the racial wage gap and Bernie’s proposals to address wage inequality here.